defenseunicorns/uds-common/README.md

-# UDS Common Tasks
+# UDS Common

-This repository contains common tasks used in UDS Packages for setup, creation, deployment, and publishing of packages and bundles.
+This repository contains common configuration and tasks used in UDS Packages for management, setup, creation, deployment, and publishing of packages and bundles.

-## Usage
+## Task Usage

-These tasks are designed to be consumed via remote task includes and GitHub Actions (WIP).
-It is typically easiest to include these tasks in a single root level `tasks.yaml`.
+The tasks are designed to be consumed via remote task includes and GitHub Actions (WIP).
+It is typically easiest to include tasks in a single root level `tasks.yaml`.
 Includes should follow the standard remote include pattern documented by UDS CLI:

 ```yaml
 includes:
   - deploy: https://raw.githubusercontent.com/defenseunicorns/uds-common-tasks/$TAG/tasks/deploy.yaml
 ```

-Pinning to a specific tag of these tasks (rather than `main`) with renovate watching for updates is recommended in the future. since these tasks do rely on dependencies like command syntax for `zarf` and `uds` as well as the published versions of `uds-core`.
+Pinning to a specific tag of a task (rather than `main`) with renovate watching for updates is recommended since tasks do rely on dependencies like command syntax for `zarf` and `uds` as well as the published versions of `uds-core`.

 ## Supported Tool Versions

 - UDS CLI: 0.9.0
 - UDS Core: 0.12.0

-NOTE: Zarf is not required for these tasks, the vendored zarf (`uds zarf`) included with UDS CLI is used instead to prevent version issues.
+NOTE: Zarf is not required for tasks in this repo, the vendored zarf (`uds zarf`) included with UDS CLI is used instead to prevent version mismatches.

 ## Task Files